stdevelopr/TelzirCalculator/README.md

 Running:
 `npm run watch` you cand edit your frontend and have the files automatically updated in the backend.\
-To see the effects Just refresh your browser\
+To see the effects just refresh your browser.

 - make sure that there is no cached files.
 Try a hard refresh.